Nokia is selling its Health business back to the former owner

 Nokia has has entered negotiations to sell its Digital Health business to its original owner, Withings co-founder Éric Carreel.
-The move is part of the companies plan to exit the consumer market and "focus on becoming a business-to-business and licensing company," it said.
+The move is part of the company's plan to exit the consumer market and "focus on becoming a business-to-business and licensing company," it said.
 The company paid $191 million for Withings back in 2016, but recently announced that it had written off $175 million in goodwill, and would do a strategic review of its wearable businesses.

 Nokia originally bought Withings to take on Apple's HealthKit, in what seemed at the time like a lucrative consumer market that could crossover to the business-oriented health industry.
 Nokia's idea was to collect key health data like heartrate, blood pressure and weight from users and use it for its own medical business, WellCare.